 If you have a hobby or area of particular interest (cooking, medicinal plants, caves, butterflies, local music and dance, art and crafts, tropical gardening) please let us know in advance and we will make the necessary arrangements.

 Between January and March over 1000 Humpback whales gather in the bay of Samana to mate.
 An unforgettable spectacle to watch the whales especially when the males sue for a female by jumping out of the water.

 You can watch the whales from our restaurant without getting seasick.
 Enjoy the spectacle while having lunch or a cool drink.
-If you prefer to go whale watching by boat, we recommend a tour with Kim of Victoria Marine, who is considered the best guide with over 20 years of experience in whale watching and protection.
+If you prefer to go whale watching by boat, we recommend a tour with Kim of Whale Samana, who is considered the best guide with over 20 years of experience in whale watching and protection.

-Adventurers can take the plunge from our 14 m high cliff and be inducted into El Cabito’s Hall of Fame.
+Adventurers can take the plunge from our 14 m high cliff and be added to the El Cabito Hall of Fame.